ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 > is not sufficient for sensitive deallocation (such as wiping sensitive data)
 > except if the code is guaranteed to never panic.
 >
-> For wiping sensitive data case, one could address the issue with a dedicated
+> For wiping sensitive data, one could address the issue with a dedicated
 > panic handler.

 When the foreign language is the one exploiting Rust allocated resources, it is a lot more difficult to offer any guarantee.

-In C for instance there is no easy way to check that the appropriate destructor is checked.
+In C for instance, there is no easy way to check that the appropriate destructor is called.
 A possible approach is to exploit callbacks to ensure that the reclamation is done.

-The following Rust code is a **thread-unsafe** example of a C-compatible API that provide callback to ensure safe resource
+The following Rust code is a **thread-unsafe** example of a C-compatible API that provides a callback to ensure safe resource
 reclamation:

 ```rust,noplaypen